Skip to content

 If you have been asked to mail documents to the CRA, think about gathering records and sending them off with supporting evidence first.
 If the CRA agent wants to meet with you, you can review your records.
 You can also explain the supporting documents you have for each area being investigated.

 The CRA officer could ask for more documentation from you.
 Make an effort to obtain this information as soon as you can.
-Having a spirit of “co-operation” when dealing with the agent goes a long way.
+Having a spirit of “cooperation” when dealing with the agent goes a long way.
 If you push back, they tend to push back even harder.

 Step 5: Examine the CRA audit findings

-The CRA will calculate what they believe you can deduct.
-They will also figure out what they think you should have paid in taxes.
 They will use the information you provided and their calculations for the minimum standard amounts.
 The audit findings should be available to you in 30 days.

 Step 6: Pay the amount owed or file an appeal against the audit findings